MooersLab/talon-voice-quizzes/README.md

 A PDF version of each quiz is provided for those who are unable to run the interactive version of the quiz.

+## Disclaimer
+This is a programming tool, not an educational tool.
+It provides no explanations and no context.
+The `quiz` impoves recall of computer commands in a quote manner.

 ## Prerequisites
 You need a recent version of Python3.
 You also need one external module.